Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What Is Wheatgrass Juice Powder?

-A teaspoon of juice powder is equivalent to 6 to 10 shots of fresh wheatgrass juice or a tray of wheatgrass.
+Just a teaspoon of this juice powder is as potent as 6 to 10 shots of fresh wheatgrass juice or an entire tray.

 Benefits Of Wheatgrass